Hot Rod Classifications

 Rat Rod

-appearance.
-Rat rods might have expensive, smoothly functioning
+jalopy-like appearance.
+Rat rods might have expensive, smoothly functioning mechanical parts, but

 |